skilesare/immortality/achieving_supersociety/as-desired.md

 ### Enhancing Education

 The modern world pays poor wages to educators.
-We do not adequately componsate teachers for the production they give to the world.
+We do not adequately compensate teachers for the production they give to the world.
 To combat this the system will create a 'cohort fund' each school year.
 Each student gets allocated a set of prefs and the cohort fund gains that number of prefs in the student.
 Teachers also earn prefs in the cohort fund.
 This system drastically increases the long term earning potential of teachers.
 As students enter the workforce, their demurrage payments will begin accumulating in the cohort fund and pass through to all the teachers that helped teach them.

 I understand that this may have some significant and ugly side effect such as teachers only wanting to teach in wealthy areas and only teaching successful students.
 Ways exist to correct these imbalances, perhaps by making the cohort pools statewide.